 The Coalition for Fair Lumber Imports ("Coalition") hereby submits an original and six copies of comments to the U.S. Department of Commerce (the "Department") on subsidies provided by Canada, a country exporting softwood lumber and softwood lumber products to the United States.
-These comments are submitted in response to the Department's request for comments published in the Federal Register on May 1, 2009.
+These comments are submitted in response to the Department's request for comments published in the Federal Register on November 2, 2009.
 Subsidy Programs Provided by Countries Exporting Softwood Lumber and Softwood Lumber Products to the United States; Request for Comment, 74 Fed.
 Reg.
-20289 (Dep't Commerce May 1, 2009).
+56594 (Dep't Commerce Nov.
+2, 2009).

 Canada is the dominant exporter of softwood lumber to the United States.
-The attached comments describe the Canadian subsidy programs, including the names for the programs if available, and identify whether the subsidy is provided by the Canadian federal government or one of the Canadian provincial governments.
-We have separated our comments into two sections: (1) newly-identified subsidy programs and new subsidy program information not included in our most recent prior subsidy comments to the Department dated November 26, 2008; and (2) subsidy programs previously identified and commented on.
-The attachment is not necessarily complete, and does not purport to comment on every Canadian softwood lumber subsidy program.
+The attached comments describe known Canadian subsidy programs, including the names for the programs if available, and identify whether the subsidy is provided by the Canadian federal government or one of the Canadian provincial governments.
+The attachment does not purport to comment on every Canadian softwood lumber subsidy program that may exist.
+We also incorporate by reference our previous comments to the Department in our submissions dated November 26, 2008 and May 29, 2009.